 The M2 UI library now uses semantically correct HTML5, meaning the platform is more accessible, making it easier to meet your legal obligation to serve disabled users, an important customer segment.
 97% of disabled people aged 16 to 24 use the internet regularly, and since 2015, the number of disabled adults who have used the internet in the last three months has increased by 6.8% to 8.6 million.

 Magento 2 is responsive out of the box, always detecting the device a user is on and displaying content accordingly.
-That means that your design does need to scale depending on screen size, from mobile to tablet to desktop, but the good news is there’s no longer any need for a dedicated mobile site, making it easier and simpler to maintain your site and make changes.
-So if your design isn’t already mobile optimised, you will need to consider how it works for users on mobile and tablet.
+That means that your responsive design does need to scale depending on screen size, from mobile to tablet to desktop, but the good news is there’s no longer any need for a dedicated mobile site.
+This will make it easier and simpler to maintain your site and make changes.
+So if your design isn’t already mobile optimised, you need to consider how it works for users on mobile and tablet.